Scattering Amplitudes of Massive N=2 Gauge Theories in Three Dimensions: Mass-deformed Chern-Simons amplitudes

+Note that the superalgebra does not have a central extension, like the one in (\ref{def-alg}).
+This is because the $SO(2) \sim U(1)$ R-symmetry of the theory is not manifest in the ``$\Phi-\Psi$" formalism.
+The charges acting on the superamplitude and superfields can be regarded as the subset of charges in (\ref{def-alg}) that carry the same $SO(2)$ index, and thus do not have the central term in their anti-commutator.
+In particular, the $U(1)$ R-symmetry acts on the on the $\left(\lambda,\eta\right)$ variables as follows:

+where $\alpha\in U(1)$.
+Under this symmetry, fields of helicity $h$ should be multiplied by $\alpha^{2h}$, however the superfields in (\ref{superfields}) do not respect this symmetry.
+Hence, in the ``$\Phi-\Psi$" formalism, the $U(1)$ R-symmetry is broken to $\mathbb{Z}_{2}$, which corresponds to the little group in three-dimensions.
+This corresponds to multiplying bosons by +1 and fermions by -1.
-It is also easy to see that the 4-pt. superamplitude is an eigenfunction of the R-symmetry generator

-with eigenvalue 2.
+The $SO(2)$ R-symmetry of the theory is realized by the superamplitudes as follows.
+It is easy to see that the 4-pt. superamplitude is an eigenfunction of the R-symmetry generator with eigenvalue 2.
 Hence, $R-2$ is a symmetry of the 4-pt. superamplitude.
 This corresponds to a $U(1)=SO(2)$ R-symmetry.
-Note that the CSM theory in (\ref{n=2csm}) has $SO(2)$ R-symmetry, so we expect this symmetry to persist for higher point amplitudes.
+We expect this symmetry to persist for higher point amplitudes.
 In particular, we expect that the $n$-pt. amplitude will be annihilated by $R-n/2$.

-Note that the CSM amplitudes are finite in the massless limit.
-In particular, in the massless limit the superamplitude in (\ref{eq:cssuperamp}) reduces to